MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostfixedreceiptprice.md

-## Project cost for stocked items - Fixed receipt price set to Yes on Inventory model group
+## Purchase orders for stocked items - Fixed receipt price

+set to Yes on Inventory model group

 This feature works like a standard cost where all the receipts and consumption happen on the cost price defined for the item.